companieshouse/ci-base-java-node/README.md

 In any case, to analyse projects written in Java cdxgen further requires both a Java runtime and, for pom.xml, maven.

- - cdxgen is known to freeze with Java 8 or 11, so Java >= 21 is recommended.
+ - cdxgen is known to freeze with Java 8 or 11, and Java >= 21 is recommended.